contact us q&a board ARHA Banner

 c.
 Pay other expenses as approved by the Executive Board.

-J. The Secretary/Treasurer should receive an annual gift of not less than $500 and not more than $1000 in December of each year, provided funds are available.
+g.
+The Secretary/Treasurer should receive an annual gift in December of each year, provided funds are available.
 The amount is to be set by the Executive Board.

 E. Duties and Procedures of the Watchdog Committee: